MYP

 A concept is a big idea — a principle or conception that is enduring, the significance of which goes beyond aspects such as particular origins, subject matter or place in time.
 Concepts represent the vehicle for students’ inquiry into issues and ideas of personal, local and global significance, providing the means by which the essence of a subject can be explored.
 A concept-based model is used in the MYP because it encourages students to

-• bring their personal intellect to the study as they use a key concept to personally focus on the unit topic in order to increase motivation for learning
+• bring their personal intellect to the study as they use a key concept to personally focus on the unit topic to increase motivation for learning

 • increase fluency with language as students use factual information to explain and support their deeper conceptual understanding